-The symposium also seeks to create an open debate platform to rethink and enact research practices that are conscious of the politics and economics of unequal movement of knowledge.
+The conference also seeks to create an open debate platform to rethink and enact research practices that are conscious of the politics and economics of unequal movement of knowledge.
 For this purpose, we will facilitate an online option for those participants who cannot or prefer not to travel to the venue.

 Registration is free (opens September 1, 2021).
 To participate, please submit an abstract (300 words) with a short bio to firstname.lastname@example.org by April 30, 2021.
 Notification of acceptance: end of May 2021.
 Languages: English or Spanish.
 Our call for abstracts is now closed.